 That's what we want!
-Now we will be asking ESS to save the image file in that appropriate directory by passing
+Now let's ask org-babel to save the image file in that appropriate directory by passing

-:output-dir (get-image-asset-dir) to the block, but that's also something you could make global by defining on top of the file, like before.
+:output-dir (get-image-asset-dir) to the block containing ggplot2 code (this is also something you we can make global by defining on top of the file, like before).

 wc_by_year <- tibble( year = fct_rev(factor(years, levels = years)), wc = input %>% select_at(years) %>% colSums() ) ggplot(wc_by_year, aes(year, wc)) + geom_col() + coord_flip() + labs(x = "", y = "", title = "Word Count by Year") + theme_ipsum_rc(grid="X")